How to Use Patching to Fix Carpet Marks and Holes

 Step 4: Cut Away the Damaged Part

-Step 5: Put the Patch in Place
+Step 5: Cut the New Patch

-Besides material, the ideal donor carpet should have a matching pile.
 Lay the damaged piece on the donor carpet to carve out the right patch size.
 Draw around it using a pen, and avoid cutting the tufts if it’s a wall-to-wall carpet.
+Except for the backing, ensure not to cut the carpet’s fibers.

 Step 6: Determine in Which Direction the Nap Lies